Allen Iverson Retires. What He Meant To Hip-Hop

 Hip-Hop, much to the chagrin of David Stern embraced Iverson full bore; in stark contrast to the NBA’s beloved corporate suitors.
 His English wasn’t the best.
 You could see the honesty and the humility coated with the armor of false hubris.
 He was aware of his faults, but he dared you to prey on them.

 I don’t know whether this is the final curtain call.
-With so much talent still left in the tank, you have to wonder whether this is a temporary; Farve-like and borne of frustration with his situation.
+With so much talent still left in the tank, you have to wonder whether this is a temporary; Farve-like and borne of frustration.
 You wonder if the crap table will provide enough to fuel his competitive desires, or whether some team in a playoff push won’t call on his services.

 If this is his epitaph, let it read here that against insurmountable odds, whether it be his tour of duty in a war of giants, or his out-manned and outgunned defiance in the 2001 NBA Finals, Allen Iverson stood his ground.
 Though in this instance it means that he give up that round ball that became his salvation, he always stood his ground.